Donate

 Patient Navigation

-Malaysia has the worst survival of breast cancer in the Asia Pacific, where only half of patients survive up to 5 years after diagnosis (as compared to 80% in Singapore and 92% in Korea).
+Malaysia has one of the worst survival of breast cancer in the Asia Pacific, where only two in three patients survive up to 5 years after diagnosis (as compared to 80% in Singapore and 92% in Korea).
 A major reason for this is late presentation and poor adherence to evidence-based treatment.

 Studies in psychosocial factors show that fear, poor health education, and lack of empowerment among Malaysians are major reasons why they delay or default treatment.
-In order to address these challenges, CRM identified the patient navigation programme as a potential community-based solution to improve the Malaysian survivorship of breast cancer.
+In order to address these challenges, CRMY developed the Malaysian patient navigation programme as a potential community-based solution to improve the survivorship of breast cancer.

 Read More